setsevireon/setsevireon.github.io/content/en/post/xdgdir.md

-There is a good reason not to hard-code user configuration, while the system should be as agnostic to user's preferences as possible, user's home should be adaptable to each ones workflow an organizational system.
+There is a good reason not to hard-code user configuration, while the system should be as agnostic to user's preferences as possible, user's home should be adaptable to each ones workflow and organizational system.
 I don't think XDG solution is the ideal one, but is the best attempt so far.

 [2]: https://xkcd.com/927/ "How Standars Proliferate"